Winter Wonderland – Round up

 • 1 ball Lipstick

-And for the border an extra ball Lipstick and probably one more Graphite.
+For the border I will need an extra ball Lipstick and probably one more Graphite.

 My colour placement